The effects of education policy on families was brought home to me once during a Lyft ride.

 What is deeply true, and often disturbing, is how little power we actually exert to counteract the forces that guide us to the particular choices we end up making.

-And we almost never notice how the situation constrained the range of choices we would even consider to be possible.
+We almost never notice how a situation constrains the range of choices we consider to be possible.

-Systems are always far more powerful than our intuitions give them credit for being.
+Systems are always far more powerful than our intuitions give them credit for being, and the system defined by education policy is notoriously powerful.

-Let’s take a moment to appreciate that there is an arena in which we readily recognize systemic effects, our economy.
+Let’s take a moment to appreciate that there is an arena in which we readily recognize these kinds of systemic effects: our economy.

 We still have lots of delusional ideas about it, but at least there is a regular stream of data and storytelling about how it is operating as a system writ-large.